-Solicitation No. [The contracting officer should insert the solicitation number here]

-Federal Supply Schedule Contract for All Geographic Areas

-[For supplies, the Contracting Officer should complete the information required by paragraph (a) and delete paragraph (b) in its entirety.
+Solicitation No. [The contracting officer should insert the solicitation number here] Federal Supply Schedule Contract for All Geographic Areas [For supplies, the Contracting Officer should complete the information required by paragraph (a) and delete paragraph (b) in its entirety.
 For services, the Contracting Officer should complete the information required by paragraph (b) and delete (a) in its entirety.
-For solicitations containing both supplies and services, the Contracting Officer should complete paragraphs (a) and (b).]

-(a) Federal Supply Classification (FSC) GROUP: PART: SECTION: SUPPLY: SECTION: SUPPLY: SECTION: SUPPLY: SECTION: SERVICE CODE(S)/NAICS: (b) STANDARD INDUSTRY GROUP: SERVICE: SERVICE CODE(S)/NAICS:

-Alternate I (DEC 2022): As prescribed at 538.273(a)(1), add the following paragraph (c) to the basic provision: (c) PERIOD: THROUGH

-552.238-71 Notice of Total Small Business Set-Aside.

-As prescribed in 538.273 (a)(2), insert the following provision:

-NOTICE OF TOTAL SMALL BUSINESS SET-ASIDE (MAY 2019)

-FAR clause 52.219-6, Notice of Total Small Business Set-Aside applies to the following: [The contracting officer should insert the special item numbers (SINs) set aside for small businesses] .

-552.238-72 Information Collection Requirements.

-As prescribed in 538.273 (a)(3), insert the following provision:

-INFORMATION COLLECTION REQUIREMENTS (MAY 2019)

-The information collection requirements contained in this solicitation/contract are either required by regulation or approved by the Office of Management and Budget pursuant to the Paperwork Reduction Act and assigned OMB Control No. 3090-0163.

-552.238-73 Identification of Electronic Office Equipment Providing Accessibility for Individuals with Disabilities.
-As prescribed in 538.273 (b)(1), insert the following clause:

-IDENTIFICATION OF ELECTRONIC OFFICE EQUIPMENT PROVIDING ACCESSIBILITY FOR INDIVIDUALS WITH DISABILITIES (MAR 2022)

-(a) Definitions.
+For solicitations containing both supplies and services, the Contracting Officer should complete paragraphs (a) and (b).] (a) Federal Supply Classification (FSC) GROUP: PART: SECTION: SUPPLY: FSC CLASS(ES)/PRODUCT CODE(S)/NAICS: FSC CLASS(ES)/PRODUCT CODE(S)/NAICS: (b) STANDARD INDUSTRY GROUP: SERVICE: SERVICE CODE(S)/NAICS: (End of provision) Alternate I (DEC 2022): As prescribed at 538.273(a)(1), add the following paragraph (c) to the basic provision: (c) PERIOD: THROUGH 552.238-71 Notice of Total Small Business Set-Aside.
+As prescribed in 538.273 (a)(2), insert the following provision: NOTICE OF TOTAL SMALL BUSINESS SET-ASIDE (MAY 2019) FAR clause 52.219-6, Notice of Total Small Business Set-Aside applies to the following: [The contracting officer should insert the special item numbers (SINs) set aside for small businesses] .
+(End of provision) 552.238-72 Information Collection Requirements.
+As prescribed in 538.273 (a)(3), insert the following provision: Information Collection Requirements (May 2019) The information collection requirements contained in this solicitation/contract are either required by regulation or approved by the Office of Management and Budget pursuant to the Paperwork Reduction Act and assigned OMB Control No. 3090-0163.
+(End of provision) 552.238-73 Identification of Electronic Office Equipment Providing Accessibility for Individuals with Disabilities.
+As prescribed in 538.273 (b)(1), insert the following clause: IDENTIFICATION OF ELECTRONIC OFFICE EQUIPMENT PROVIDING ACCESSIBILITY FOR INDIVIDUALS WITH DISABILITIES (MAR 2022) (a) Definitions.

+benefit from electronic office equipment accessibility.

+Special peripheral means a special needs aid that provides access to electronic equipment that is otherwise inaccessible to individuals with disabilities.